StarTrekManiac2/Lecture7/src/extra_refactoringstudentandteacher/ReadMe.txt

         > Assign Lecturers as 'Personal Tutor' attribute for Students
         > Ability to list individual Lecturer's list of Students that they teach/tutor as per the above

+BUGS LIST:
+    - Student portal
+        > 'Edit' functionality
+            > Minor bug - after applying edit, an output showing the updated record does not output, even though the record is in fact updated (you can list the records again to see this).

 COMPLETED:
     - Student portal